 British Nationalists - Tory or otherwise - see no need to plan for independence.
 They are absolutely determined to prevent it from happening.
 For many, even imagine independence is heresy.

 No voters handed the British political elite a licence to dispose of Scotland as they pleased.
 Did hose No voters seriously imagine the British political elite wouldn't use that licence to the full?
-What was it about the history of the British state and its treatment of Scotland which led them to this staggeringly naive belief?